eldoyle/PythonIntro/_episodes/03-variables.md

 However, this isn’t very efficient.
 The real value of using Spyder/Python for something like this is that we can store that value in a variable and use it again later.

-Imagine that we have computed a root area in pixels from one of our images and we want to convert it to actual area in square mm.
-From the scale marker in our image, we also know the area in mm of each pixel.
-We can create variables for each of these values.
+Imagine that we have computed colony area in pixels from one of our plate images and we want to convert it to actual area in square mm.
+Based on the size properties of our image or some kind of scale marker, we have figured out the number of pixels.
+That corresponds to a square mm of area.
+We can create variables for each of these values and use them to do calculations.

+Type the commands below in the console, hitting `Enter` after each line.
 ~~~
 AreaInPixels = 6929
 mm2PerPixel = 0.0277
 AreaInPixels*mm2PerPixel
 ~~~
 {: .language-python}
-Returns the output
+This will return the value of the last calculation:
 ~~~
 191.9333
 ~~~